This butternut squash soup is so easy to cook and so tasty. Just a few ingredients and 30 minutes and you have a delicious meal!

 The spices in this recipe are the common spices for fall – at least in my opinion!
 Cinnamon and nutmeg.
 I purchase the whole nutmeg and grate it as I need it.
-The smell from freshly grated nutmeg just speaks fall and winter and cozy to me!
+The smell of freshly grated nutmeg just speaks of fall and winter and is cozy to me!

 This butternut squash soup is a smooth soup.
 The ingredients are blended together until they are silky smooth.
 When I first started making this recipe, I used my countertop Ninja blender.
 I used that blender every morning for my smoothie.